7 Common Misconceptions About Hiking the Inca Trail

 Misconception #6: There are only massive group treks available

 Nope.
 There are many types of operators, and while many of them do take a large number of hikers, some limit their groups so that the experience is much more personalized.
 It is even possible to hike without a group, as long as you take an approved licensed professional with you as your guide.
 Many trekkers find a small group to be the ideal way to trek, as the camaraderie that builds along the trail can be one of the most rewarding parts of the trip.

 Misconception #7: The camps are all incredibly rustic

-Some operators offer gourmet meals at the end of the day, and even jacuzzi tubs at the lodge site to soak your weary muscles in.
-There is no need to suffer when hiking the Inca Trail – it can be done in relative comfort and style while still respecting the remoteness and wildness of the place.
+Some operators offer proper tables and chairs, gourmet meals at the end of the day, and private bathroom tents since the facilities offered along the trail—”floor toilets” in some cases—can be a challenge for some.
+There is no need to suffer when hiking the Inca Trail – it can be done in relative comfort while still respecting the remoteness and wildness of the place.

 By arriving to the Inca Trail prepared and realistic, you are sure to find that the trek can be one of the most stunning, rewarding hikes on the planet.